coveo/ui-kit/packages/headless/contributors/adding-a-sub-package.md

 1. Create an entry file for your sub-package inside the `src` directory (e.g. case-assist.ts).
 2. Configure nodejs and browser bundles inside `rollup.config.js` for your entry file.
 3. Create a new directory with the name of your sub-package at the project root.
 4. Inside the new directory, add a `package.json` file.
 Add the paths to your bundled files and type definitions.
-Mark the package `private` so that `lerna` does not bump it's version.
+Mark the package `private` to prevent `lerna` from bumping it's version.
 5. Add the directory name to the `files` array in the project root `package.json` file.

 ```json